Mixed-sex education: Colleges

 A minister and a missionary founded Oberlin in 1833.
 Rev. John Jay Shipherd (minister) and Philo P. Stewart (missionary) became friends while spending the summer of 1832 together in nearby Elyria.
 They discovered a mutual disenchantment with what they saw as the lack of strong Christian principles among the settlers of the American West.
 They decided to establish a college and a colony based on their religious beliefs, "where they would train teachers and other Christian leaders for the boundless most desolate fields in the West".

 Oberlin College and the surrounding community were dedicated to progressive causes and social justice.
 Though it did reluctantly what every other college refused to do at all, it was the first college to admit both women and African Americans as students.
 Women were not admitted to the baccalaureate program, which granted bachelor's degrees, until 1837; prior to that, they received diplomas from what was called the Ladies' Course.
 The initial 1837 students were Caroline Mary Rudd, Elizabeth Prall, Mary Hosford, and Mary Fletcher Kellogg.

 The early success and achievement of women at Oberlin College persuaded many early women's rights leaders that coeducation would soon be accepted throughout the country.
 However, for quite a while, women sometimes were treated rudely by their male classmates.
 The prejudice of some male professors proved more unsettling.
 Many professors disapproved of the admission of women into their classes, citing studies that claimed that women were mentally unsuited for higher education, and because most would "just get married", they were using resources that, they believed, male students would use better.
 Some professors simply ignored the women students.

 By the end of the 19th century 70% of American colleges were coeducational, although the state of Florida was a notable exception; the Buckman Act of 1905 imposed gender-separated white higher education at the University of Florida (men) and Florida State College for Women.
-(As there was only one state college for blacks, the future Florida A&M University, it admitted both men and women.)
+(As there was only one state college for black students, the future Florida A&M University, it admitted both men and women.)
 The white Florida campuses returned to coeducation in 1947, when the women's college became Florida State University and the University of Florida became coeducational.
 In the late 20th century, many institutions of higher learning that had been exclusively for people of one sex became coeducational.